dmtgtk/repub/README.txt

 == DESCRIPTION:

-RePub is a simple HTML to ePub convertor.
+RePub is a simple HTML to ePub converter.

 == FEATURES/PROBLEMS: